-Mr. Wise has studied trumpet with Larry Black from the Atlanta Symphony, Johnny Jacobs, Dan Martin, Freddie Martin and John Gage.
+Mr. Wise has studied trumpet with Larry Black from the Atlanta Symphony, Dr. Johnny Jacobs, Dan Martin, Freddie Martin and John Gage.
 He has studied voice with Dr. William Bugg and Dr. Clint Nichols.
 His conducting teachers include Dr. L. Gene Black, Dr. Timothy Banks, Dr. Leroy Yarbrough and Dr. Ken Gabriels.
-Mr. Wise has also performed as a freelance musician on trumpet, baritone/trombone, bass, percussion, voice, piano and guitar.
+Mr. Wise has also performed as a freelance musician on trumpet, baritone, bass, percussion, voice, piano and guitar.
 Mr. Wise’s arrangement of “Amazing Grace” was featured at the Olympic Village during the 1996 Olympic Games in Atlanta, Georgia.

 Mr. Wise has been at Leeds High School, Leeds, Alabama since 2008.
 The band and choir programs have grown over 300%.
 The Music and Movement Program at Leeds boasts 14 ensembles not including chamber instrumental groups.
 All but 3 of those groups are competitive.
 His instrumental, vocal, and visual ensembles consistently receive Superior ratings, Best in Class, and Sweepstakes Awards.
 His bands and choirs are active in Bands of America, USBands, Festival Disney, Festival of Champions, Alabama Music Educators Association, Southeastern Color Guard Circuit, and The Alabama Vocal Association.
-The Symphonic band and Emerald Voices have been invited as a featured ensemble, to the Choirs of America Festival at Carnegie Hall where they will premier his commissioned composition
+The Symphonic band and Emerald Voices have been invited, as featured ensembles, to the Choirs of America Festival at Carnegie Hall where they will premier his commissioned composition

 "City of Valor" in honor of the City of Leeds.